Somainer/lisa-lang/README.md

 The last argument in a function definition can be a pattern matching guard.
 It looks like an application of `?`, `when`, or `when?`, like `(? <predicate>)`.

-* `?`, `when` requires that predicate never be failure, if so, matching will result in an evail failure.
+* `?`, `when` requires that predicate never be failure, if so, matching will result in an eval failure.
 * `when?` if predicate returns failure, this branch will be ignored and not match.

 The function will match only if the guard predicate indicates true.